 Overall a disciplined approach to life is a must for rheumatoid arthritis patients.
 In rheumatoid arthritis, Ayurveda suggests a few diet restrictions.

-Lastly, voiding certain types of food goes a long way in helping the improvement of joints.
+Lastly, avoiding certain types of food (such as processed meats, red meat, cow’s A1 dairy, trans fats, deep fried foods, grocery baked goods) goes a long way in helping the improvement of joints.
 Since Rheumatoid disease is a chronic disease, long term diet restriction is needed.